Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start them later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

-Check out certain herbs and cruciferous veggies if you’re ready to get planting.
-This includes broccoli, cabbage, and kale.
+Check out certain herbs and cruciferous veggies if you're ready to get planting.
+This includes kale, broccoli, and cabbage.
 Greens like spinach, artichokes, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.
 In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Plant Seeds Outside With Direct Sow

-Prepare to deal with whatever hand nature deals you: You may have no germinating seeds.
-A critter could munch the tender seedlings for a snack.
-All the seeds you plant in each hole may sprout, so you'll need to thin them out by only leaving the most robust sprouts.
-Insects or garden pests might make a meal out of your seedlings before they take off.
+Prepare to deal with whatever hand nature deals you: You could have no seeds that germinate.
+A critter might snack on the seedlings.
+All the seeds you plant in each hole may sprout, so you'll need to spread them out later or choose the most robust sprouts to survive in a process called thinning.
+Flooding rains might disturb the ground and wash away the seeds.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors